-A student must always remain in full-time status unless the Registrar's Office has approved an underload before the start of the semester.
-A J.D. student is required to enroll in a minimum of 10 units per semester and a maximum of 16 units.
-An LL.M. student is required to enroll in a minimum of 8 units per semester and a maximum of 16 units.
+An international student enrolled in a residential program must always remain in full-time status unless the Registrar's Office has approved an underload before the start of the semester.
+A J.D. student is required to enroll in at least 10 units per semester and no more than 16 units per semester.
+An LL.M. student is required to enroll in at least 8 units per semester and no more than 16 units per semester.
 Please note that dropping courses can impact a student's visa status if they drop below the units listed in this paragraph.